 I routinely prune these out and burn them, but this year I decided to utilize the nice straight growth.
 You could also use willow of any kind, or other straight-ish twigs.

 I painted both sides of the cardboard letters with dark brown and black acrylic craft paint.
+See the resources page to buy yours.

 Then I cut some pieces of wire so each letter can be hung from another longer twig, if you like, or just hung on a rusty nail.